astronomer80/nrf52_bledfu_mac/README.md

 # nrfDFU
 OSX command line application for performing an nRF52 device firmware update

-This is a simple command line program I wrote based on Nordic's documentation and their RF Toolbox https://github.com/NordicSemiconductor/IOS-nRF-Toolbox sample app.
+This is a simple command line program wrote based on Nordic's documentation and their RF Toolbox https://github.com/NordicSemiconductor/IOS-nRF-Toolbox sample app.

-My goal was to better understand the nRF51 DFU process and to have a simple command line program I could use from build scripts to update projects of mine during development and testing.
+The goal was to better understand the nRF52 DFU process and to have a simple command line program I could use from build scripts to update projects of mine during development and testing.

 For anyone interested in using this as a starting point for their own learning, main.c and NDDFUSampleController